 Study Abroad and Exchange students will be subject to the relevant course rules for subjects they undertake.
 These rules include assessment, attendance requirements, and assignment extensions.

-If you have questions regarding study at Melbourne Law School that are not answered here, please contact the Study Overseas team at Stop 1.
+If you have questions regarding study at Melbourne Law School, you can contact Exchange and Study Abroad for assistance.